 The Isles of Scilly: Our three days and two nights on the Isles of Scilly make The Cornwall Experience a “best of two worlds” vacation.
 We’ll stay at a beachfront resort hotel on the island of St. Martin’s (population 140), just two miles long with three small hamlets.
 In addition to our hotel, there are a few galleries, shops and eating places.
 Our main focus on St. Martin’s will be the beaches, bays, rock inlets, incredible views, and easy walks.
 From our base on St. Martin’s we’ll visit the busier islands of St. Mary’s and Tresco, including the world-famous Tresco Abbey garden with 20,000 different plants from 80 countries.

 The Cornwall Experience will include these activities and much more:

 - Guided walking tours of Mousehole, St. Ives, and the island of St. Martin’s.
 After our tour, you’ll have free time to explore on your own.
-We’ll also visit other seaside and riverfront villages.
+We’ll also visit other seaside and riverfront villages including Penzance and Falmouth.

 - Visits to historic and natural sites on the western Penwith Peninsula, including the Geevor Tin Mine, the Minack Theatre, and prehistoric sites like the Merry Maidens stone circle.
 The Minack Theatre is a 700-seat outdoor theatre, carved into the cliffside back in the 1930’s, and now surrounded by tropical rock gardens.